Skip to main content

 I am a social worker but also work in residential childcare.
 Do I still need to register on both parts?

-Yes, the social worker Register part is for people who hold a recognised social work qualification but if you are working in a residential childcare service, you also need to register on the children and young people workforce part.
+Yes, the social worker Register part is for people who hold a recognised social work qualification but if you are working in a residential childcare service, you also need to register on the children and young people worker part.

 Will I need to apply for a different part of the Register if I change jobs?